withastro/docs/src/pages/en/guides/markdown-content.md

 No page will be built for this post.

 To build and publish this post:
-- update the front matter to `draft: false` or
+- update the frontmatter to `draft: false` or
 - remove the `draft` property entirely.
 ```